KylePinkerton/CSI2132PROJECT/README.md

 # How to get the project running
 1. pip install -r requirements.txt (PYTHON 3)
-2. go to the bottom of the `db.py` file in the `db` directory, you will see: `connection = new_connection(dbname = "kpink074", user = "kpink074", password = os.environ.get("UOTTAWA_PW"), host = "web0.site.uottawa.ca", port = "15432", schema = "project")`
+2. go to `db.py` file in the `db` directory, at the top you will see you will see the variables: `dbname = "kpink074", user = "kpink074", password = os.environ.get("UOTTAWA_PW"), host = "web0.site.uottawa.ca", port = "15432", schema = "project"`
-3. Enter your relevant information to the above
+3. Enter your relevant information to the above to connect to your specific db instance
-4. Use create table statements in `DDL.sql` file in the `db` directory to create all the required tables in pgadmin4
+4. Use create table statements in `DDL.sql` file in the `db` directory to create all the required tables in pgadmin4 (statements lower in the file depend on statements higher in the file)
 5. Run the app `python app.py`(note: you cannot generate branches in the app right now, so if you want to create user profiles/properties/etc in the app you must insert a row into the branches table first)

 ## Front-end constraints (cuz of yolo)